SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 A queue can be though of as a linked list with the restriction that elements can only be added to the start of the list and elements can only be removed from the end.

 ## Hash table
 Hash tables store key-value pairs.
 The key is used as input to a hash function to decide at which index in the hash table the key-value pair should be stored.
-Ideally each key-value pair would be stored at a unique index, but collisions can occur and be acommadated by having a list at each index.
+Ideally each key-value pair would be stored at a unique index, but collisions can occur and be accommodated by having a list at each index.

 Hash tables allow values to be found and accessed quickly with the help of the key, but entries may not be sorted in a logical manner (eg. numbers in ascending order) like they can be in a list.